MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/Dashboard.md

 See [MyAnalytics Tips](../Overview/Tips.md) for suggestions on how you can spend your time more efficiently.

-Scroll down the dashboard page and you see sections that give you more detail about the ways you spend your time and the people you contact while you work.
+Scroll down the dashboard page and you'll see more details about how you spend your time and the people you work with.

 [!INCLUDE [Insights](MyA-Dashboard/MyA-DB-Insights.md)]